 Once that’s done you’ll be able to experience the KnittingTours website perfectly.

-Carol Feller, a knitwear designer and teacher and author of several knitting books has been teaching for KnittingTours.com from the very beginning.
-Our groups have loved her classes.
+Carol Feller is a very popular knitwear designer, teacher and author of several knitting books, as well as having her own range of yarn!
+She has been teaching for KnittingTours.com from the very beginning and our knitters LOVE her classes!

-Carol Feller is a knitwear designer and teacher that lives in the south of Ireland.
+Carol lives in the south of Ireland.
 As with many Irish children she learned to knit while still in primary school and spent many years knitting cardigans for her dolls and occasionally herself!
 There is a strong history of crafting in her family; her mother sewed much of her clothes, her grandmother was an expert knitter and her aunt ran a knitting shop in Dublin.

-Carol trained initially as a textile artist and then as a structural engineer.
+Trained initially as a textile artist, Carol then trained as a structural engineer.
 While both of these backgrounds are very different the influences can be seen in her design work which is well-shaped, flattering to wear and enjoyable to knit.
 She strives to design clothing with a difference: not overly complex, but still giving a very unique end product.
 She likes to work with different construction methods, so long as they enhance the knitting experience and make for a more intuitively put-together knitted item.

 Carol has been widely published in books and magazines; you’ll find her work in Interweave Knits, The Knitter, Twist Collective, Brooklyn Tweed and Knitty to name just a few.
 She has published 5 books; Contemporary Irish Knits, Short Row Knits, Scrumptious Knits, Among Stones, Dovestone Hills and Knitting with Rainbows.
 You can find all her books as well as individual pdf pattern downloads on her website www.stolenstitches.com.
 You can also find her own yarn line, Nua, on her website.